jonasacres/easysafe-doc/README.md

 Thus, an iteration count of 40 was selected for the Argon2 parameters of EasySafe.

 \[1]: Ubuntu 18.04 was installed from the `ami-0ac019f4fcb7cb7e6` image.
+\[2]: The gcc 7.3.0-27ubuntu1~18.04 x86_64-linux-gnu compiler was used with Ubuntu GLIBC 2.27-3ubuntu1
-\[2]: Obtained from https://github.com/P-H-C/phc-winner-argon2.
+\[3]: Obtained from https://github.com/P-H-C/phc-winner-argon2.
 Commit 6c8653c was used, as it was the latest commit to the 'master' branch at the time of evaluation.
+\[4]: When replicating the experiment, the first Argon2 run on a fresh VM was observed to be above 16 seconds.
+The first run is excluded from the average as an outlier skewed by the need to initialize caches.

 ### Cost analysis